keshav22bansal/BAKSA_IITK/README.md

 ## BAKSA at SemEval-2020 Task 9: Bolstering CNN with Self-Attention for Sentiment Analysis of Code Mixed Text

 This repository contains all code created as a part of the SemEval 2020 shared task.
 We participated in the task as a part of course CS698O under the mentorship of Prof. Ashutosh Modi.
+The paper was accepted at Proceedings of the 14th International Workshop on Semantic Evaluation, find the pdf [here](https://arxiv.org/abs/2007.10819)

 The objective of the task was sentiment analysis of code mixed social media text.
 The dataset for the task was provided by the organizers of the task.